Package 'hardhat'

 • predictors: A tibble containing the molded predictors to be used in the model.

-• outcome: A tibble containing the molded outcomes to be used in the model.
+• outcomes: A tibble containing the molded outcomes to be used in the model.

 • blueprint: A method specific "hardhat_blueprint" object for use when making predictions.